aalbekord/aalbekord/README.md

-<h1 align="left">Hi!</h1>
+<h1 align="left">Welcome to my profile!</h1>

 ###

-<p align="left">My name is Amirsina Albekord and I'm a CS student currently attending UC Irvine, located in Southern California<br><br>I am eager to work in teams, learn from others, and expand upon my current skill set</p>
+<p align="left">My name is Amirsina Albekord and I'm a CS student at University of California, irvine<br><br>I am eager to work in teams, learn from others, and expand upon my current skill set</p>

 ###